 In absentia registration, however, recognizes that such students do not access the full range of campus services and resources while away.
-Therefore students registered in absentia are only assessed the general fee.
+Therefore, students registered in absentia are only assessed the general fee.
 Payment of the general fee provides students with access to their university e-mail and access to library services.
-Because students are not assessed other fees they are not eligible for services associated with those fees.
-For example, if students registered in absentia wish to have health insurance they must make alternative arrangements.
-For a list of what services each fee includes and for the amount of each fee, refer to the Office of the Registrar.
+Because students are not assessed other fees, they are not eligible for services associated with those fees.
+For example, if students registered in absentia wish to have health insurance, they must make alternative arrangements.

-A student must submit a form to the Graduate College to request in absentia registration. in Absentia requests are only accepted for the current/upcoming term and must be submitted by the 10th day of classes.
-Students must be registered using Student Self-Service prior to submitting the request.
+A student must submit a form to the Graduate College to request in absentia registration.
+In absentia requests are only accepted for the current / upcoming term and must be submitted by the tenth day of classes.
+Students must be registered using Self-Service prior to submitting the request.